What Is WebRTC?

 - Media Stream: It acquires audio and video by accessing your device’s camera and microphone.

 - Peer Connection: It communicates audio and video.
 Allows peer-to-peer audio and video communication.
-This includes establishing the initial connection, monitoring and closing the connection.
+This includes establishing the initial connection, and monitoring and closing the connection.

 - Data Channel: It communicates arbitrary data.
 Enables bidirectional transfers of data between two peers.